 Badging System: A badging system typically relies on Near Field Communication (NFC) or RFID (Radio Frequency Identification) for access control.
 These systems offer entrance security and people counting by utilizing three data points: the employee badge number, the location of the receiver, and the time of the badge scan.
 Badging systems can keep count of when workers arrive and leave.
 However, they are susceptible to inaccuracies (for example: tailgating).
 They may also be considered an inconvenience by employees who need to keep on hand.

 Beacon/BLE: A Bluetooth enabled beacon or sensor transmits a universally unique identifier to nearby devices with a compatible application.
 The connection can be used to track object movement or pinpoint where a device is.
 Beacons are technically capable of collecting information on employee occupancy via their BLE-enabled phones.

 PIR Sensor: Short for Passive infrared (PIR) sensors, this technology detects heat and movement.
 The placement of PIR occupancy sensors is very particular and works best for screening entries.
 They do not work very well in the modern office, given the growing reliance on open concepts that limit the number of doorways.
-Furthermore, their accuracy rate is decreased when people are stationary for extended periods.
+Furthermore, common problems with PIR sensors lead to a decrease in the accuracy rate when people are stationary for extended periods.
 That means that these sensors can struggle to detect the specific amount of people in a particular space in real-time.

 Door Sensor: These sensors, which can rely on PIR, thermal, or depth technology, track movement through a specific doorway.
 They can be used to see how many people are in a space with a single entry and exit point, such as conference rooms.
 Still, they often provide incomplete information and little opportunity to analyze trends from a broad perspective.